Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

 \begin{lemma} {\em \cite{alcon-et-al}} A vertex $v$ of an interval graph $G$ is an extreme vertex of a toll convex set $S\subseteq V(G)$ if and only if $v$ is an end simplicial vertex of $G[S]$. \end{lemma}

-In order to characterize toll convex geometries, we need to resort to a well-known characterization of interval graphs.
+In order to characterize the graphs with toll convexities that are convex geometries, we need to resort to a well-known characterization of interval graphs.
 Three vertices of a graph form an {\em asteroidal triple} if between any pair of them there exists a path that avoids the neighborhood of the third vertex.

 \begin{theorem} {\em \cite{lek-bol}} A graph $G$ is an interval graph if and only if $G$ is chordal and contains no asteroidal triple. \end{theorem}